George Kosmidis

 ASP.NET MVC 5: Custom AuthorizeAttribute for custom authentication

-by George Kosmidis / Published 10 years and 5 months ago, modified 3 years ago
+by George Kosmidis / Published 11 years ago, modified 3 years ago

 In a previous post I wrote about how you can should protect your web app from human errors by enforcing authentication by default.